Bavy89/Holidaze/README.md

 ## Acknowledgments

-This project was developed as part of the curriculum at [Noroff School of Technology and Digital Media](https://www.noroff.no/).
+This project was developed as part of the course at [Noroff School of Technology and Digital Media](https://www.noroff.no/).

 Special thanks to: